Nantes pay tribute to Sala before Ligue 1 match

-Nantes players and fans paid a series of tributes to the late Emiliano Sala before and during their Ligue 1 match against Nimes on Sunday.

-Vahid Halihodzic's side were in action for the first time since the body recovered from a plane wreckage in the English Channel was confirmed as that of their former striker.
+Vahid Halihodzic's side was in action for the first time since the body recovered from a plane wreckage in the English Channel was confirmed as that of its former striker.

 Tickets to the match against Nimes were sold for a symbolic €9, with fans displaying a large tifo bearing the number prior to kick-off.